freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Sounds too good to be true?
 Well, yes.
 We have yet to build and operate a single, functional topological qubit.

 The only major company that is actively pursuing this technology is Microsoft.
-In 2025 they have unveiled the Majorana 1 chip, the world's first quantum processor powered by topological qubits.
+In 2025 they have unveiled the Majorana 1[^majorana] chip, the world's first quantum processor powered by topological qubits.

+[^majorana]: Microsoft’s Majorana 1 chip carves new path for quantum computing, https://news.microsoft.com/source/features/innovation/microsofts-majorana-1-chip-carves-new-path-for-quantum-computing/

 ### Annealing